Jon-Biz/jasmine-every/README.md

 There's more
 ------------
 Something is broken, and you want to temporarily step through just one your testcases without dismantling test data or the test suite.
-To do so, simply give the ```every``` function the array position of the case you do want to run and it will run just that.
+To do so, simply pass ```every``` the array position of the case you want to run and it will run just that.
 To run the third case in your array of test cases:

 ```javascript
 every(testcase, 2,function(index,testcase){